 The Golden Rock

-The Kyaikhtiyo Pagoda, also known as the Golden Rock is one of Burma’s most sacred sites.
+is one of Burma’s most sacred sites.
 It is a huge boulder on the edge of a mountain which has a temple on top of it.
 This temple contains the hair of Buddha and is one of the important pilgrimage sites for Buddhists.
 The rock which seems to be made of gold is actually granite covered by gold leaf by the devoted Buddhists of Burma.
 The rock is balanced so perfectly on the cliff and it looks like it can fall down in the valley at any moment.
 The area around the temple is covered with incense sticks and burning candles which are a beautiful sight.

 The rock is said to be a place of worship for over 2600 years.
 This place has a mystical atmosphere and surrounding with the lights from the candles.
 Images of Buddha are also placed around the site.
 Make a visit to this enchanting place and soak the religious traditions of Burmese people.